jaaborot/datasciencecoursera/README.md

 names(tidy_dataset)[3:length(names(tidy_dataset))] <- paste0("avg", names(tidy_dataset)[3:length(names(tidy_dataset))])
 ```

-## Writing the tidy data into a file
+## Writing the tidy data set into a file

 Lastly, ```tidy_dataset``` is written into a file using the ```write.table(.)``` function in the ```utils``` package in R. The data set is written into a file ```tidy_dataset.txt```.
 An auxillary file ```names_tidy_dataset.txt``` is also written into disk.
 This file contains a list of the variable names in ```tidy_dataset``` for reference purposes.